A scalable and robust vertex-star relaxation for high-order FEM: Introduction

 Optimal solvers are often obtained from a multiplicative multigrid V-cycle where the smoother consists of a domain decomposition method, such as additive Schwarz with a particular space decomposition.
 The multigrid algorithm is then accelerated by a Krylov subspace method, such as preconditioned conjugate gradients (PCG).
 The choice of space decomposition in the relaxation is crucial for robustness with respect to the cell size $h$, the polynomial degree $p$, and parameters in the equation.

 One of the cheapest relaxations, with $\bigo{p^d}$ computational cost, is diagonal scaling, also known as point-Jacobi.
 The diagonally preconditioned Laplacian has a condition number of $\bigo{p^{2d-2}}$ \cite{maitre96}.
-This implies that the number of PCG iterations, and therefore the number of residual evaluations, is $\bigo{p^{d-1}}$.
+This implies that the number of PCG iterations, and therefore the number of residual evaluations, is $\bigo{p^{d-1}}$, incurring a total cost of $\bigo{p^{2d}}$.
 In order to minimize the time to solution, it is reasonable to consider more expensive relaxation methods that converge in fewer iterations.
 Ideally, we wish to balance the cost of applying the relaxation with that of updating the residual.
 On tensor product elements, the latter operation can be done quickly in $\bigo{p^{d+1}}$ operations via the sum-factorization.
-Sum-factorization breaks down the residual evaluation into products of one dimensional operators and diagonal scalings \cite{orszag80}.
+Sum-factorization breaks down the residual evaluation into products of one-dimensional operators and diagonal scalings \cite{orszag80}.

 In 1993, Pavarino proved that the additive Schwarz method with a vertex-centered space decomposition and an additive coarse space of lowest-order ($p=1$) gives a robust solver with respect to $h$ and $p$ for symmetric and coercive problems \cite{pavarino93}.
 This type of space decomposition is often referred to as generous overlap and is illustrated in Figure \ref{fig:patches}.
 We use the terminology of \cite{pcpatch} and refer to the subdomains in this space decomposition as vertex-star patches, as they are constructed by taking all the degrees of freedom (DOFs) on the topological entities in the \textit{star} of each vertex.